 “This is what we’ve been waiting for.
 We just didn’t know it would look like this.”

 Some call this excitement and political engagement “resistance” but this is not resistance; this is citizenship.
 It is what democracy looks like.

 Adam Gopnik put it this way in the New Yorker, “Such actions are called, a little too romantically, ‘resistance,’ but there is no need, yet, for so militant a term.
 Resistance rises from the street, but also from within the system, as it should, with judicial stays and State Department dissenters.
 Opposing bad government with loud speech, unashamed argument, and public demonstration is not the part that’s off the normal grid; it’s the pro-American part, exactly what our Constitution foresees and protects.
 Dissent is not courageous or exceptional.
 It is normal—it’s Madisonian, it’s Hamiltonian.
 It’s what we’re supposed to do.”

 We’re asking questions about our responsibility as citizens because we’re reeling with disillusionment.
-Our current government serves the bidding of special interests, and our President is a bully.
+Our current government serves the bidding of special interests.
 Poverty, hunger, income inequality and racial disparities are pressing social needs that the Republican majority ignores and often exacerbates.

 A peer-reviewed study looking at policy data from 1981 to 2002 concluded that the U.S. is dominated by the economic elite.
 U.S. government policies rarely align with the preferences of the majority of Americans, but instead favor special interests and lobbying organizations:

 “…economic elites and organized groups representing business interests have substantial independent impacts on U.S. government policy, while average citizens and mass-based interest groups have little or no independent influence.”

 Another reason we don’t see the policy changes we want as citizens is because we are irrelevant to the reelection of many representatives.